dougxc/jdk-sourcer/README.md

 A tool for creating a src.zip containing *all* the Java sources for Java classes in a JDK.
-Only the JDK source layout introduced in JDK 10 is currently supported.

 To create a src.zip from a local JDK repo:
 ```